 3. Book it in Your Diary

-Consider the weather, pick some weekends, and put it in.
-Just lock it in right now.
+Consider the weather, pick some weekends, and put your adventure resolutions in.
+Just lock them in right now.

 Why not?
 If it’s a priority, and it’s something you really want to do, something that will lift you up and bring you joy and make you happy, what’s stopping you?